Poised for stronger growth: Midori-chan™ pilots new species in inaugural China trials

 Our trials in Guangzhou have enabled government bodies and China-based architects to witness, first-hand, the benefits of installing the Midori-chan™ greening system for a range of construction projects.
 Not only does our system cut project costs due to reduced water usage, it also creates sustainable, green spaces that genuinely contribute to a better environment for all.

 Since trials commenced, and thanks to their ongoing success, we have already been asked to begin turf-based trials at similar sites in Guangzhou.
-I am excited about even more opportunities to showcase the strength and adaptability of our system in China and further afield.
+We are excited about even more opportunities to showcase the strength and adaptability of our system in China and further afield.